SelenaPasseno/credit-risk-classification/README.md

 weighted avg       0.99      0.99      0.99     19384

-This model was excellent at predicting with a 99% accuracy the likelihood of healthy (0) and high risk (1) labels (loans).
+##This model was excellent at predicting with a 99% accuracy the likelihood of healthy (0) and high risk (1) labels (loans).
-The precision, recall and f1-score for forecasting healthy loans (0) is extremely high (1.0, .99, 1.0, 18765/19384).
+##The precision, recall and f1-score for forecasting healthy loans (0) is extremely high (1.0, .99, 1.0, 18765/19384).
-The precision, recall and f1-score for predicting high-risk loans (1) is high (.85, .91, .88, 619/19384).
+##The precision, recall and f1-score for predicting high-risk loans (1) is high (.85, .91, .88, 619/19384).

-The model is more effective at predicting healthy loans than predicting the precision of unhealthy or high-risk loans.
+##The model is more effective at predicting healthy loans than predicting the precision of unhealthy or high-risk loans.
+However I would still recommend using the model.